 The first category of foods that you should avoid if you suffer from acid reflux is spicy foods.
 This is because they stimulate acid production and reflux.
 If you’re not careful and let this situation continue, you could develop chronic gastritis.

 - If you’re used to consuming large quantities of spicy foods on a regular basis, try making some gradual changes to your diet

 - Remember that you can use other spices and herbs to give flavor to your food

 A bit of bad news for coffee lovers is that this is one of the foods you should avoid if you suffer from acid reflux.
 Although it provides a number of pleasant benefits, it can also cause problems if you drink too much of it.

-- The problem is the caffeine, a compound that stimulates reflux and increases acid production in the stomach.
+- The problem is caffeine, a compound that stimulates reflux and increases acid production in the stomach

-- Unfortunately, however, chocolate is another food you should avoid if you do have acid reflux because it relaxes the lower esophageal sphincter.
+Unfortunately, however, chocolate is another substance you should avoid if you do have acid reflux because it relaxes the lower esophageal sphincter.

 Products like butter, mayonnaise, and more are foods that you should avoid if you suffer from acid reflux, however.
-They irritate your gastric mucosa and affect the proper function of your esophagus.
+This is because they irritate your gastric mucosa and affect the proper function of your esophagus.

 All of this leads to higher acid levels that are made worse by added pressure in your stomach as your digestion slows.
 This causes food to remain in the body longer than it should.

-- Remember that the best fats you can choose are vegetable oils (coconut, olive, sunflower seed, etc.).
+- Remember that the best fats you can choose are vegetable oils (coconut, olive, rapeseed, etc.).